 - After adding these details, click on the Save button.

 Now that you have configured your lambda, let's move on and configure the AWS API Gateways.

 For your Lambda to be accessible publicly through an HTTP POST, you need to configure the AWS API Gateway using your function as the backend for the API.
 Follow the steps given below set up the API gateway.

-- Click on + Add trigger.
+- scroll up to the Function overview section and click on + Add trigger.